paulsammut/RoboDolf/readme.md

 ### Controller Actor

 The Controller Actor is responsible for arbitrating control of the ship.
-There are three different "officers" that can have control of the ship.
+There are three different controllers (think different officers on a ship) that can have control of the ship depending on the running mode.
 This arbitration system prevents controllers from fighting over control by issuing competing steering/heading commands.

 * local remote - an operator on board the vehicle using the Xbox controller
 * shore remote - an operator on shore using an Xbox controller remotely